dombiistvan/baseadmin/README.md

 ```
 language:
-  allowed:
-    - hu
-    - en
+  allowed:[
+    "hu",
+    "en"
+  ]
 ```
 under language, ```allowed``` key contains the allowed language codes (notISO, just as you see).
 This is not enough to set language, I will write more about it later.

-### Explanation and example of roles ```roles.yml```
+### Explanation and example of roles ```roles.json```

 ```
-roles:
-  user:
-    title: "<strong>All User Role</strong>"
-    value: "user/*"
-    children:
-      list:
-        title: "List/Search Users"
-        value: "user/list"
-      new:
-        title: "Add User"
-        value: "user/new"
-      edit:
-        title: "Edit User"
-        value: "user/edit"
-      delete:
-        title: "Delete User"
-        value: "user/delete"
-  block:
-    title: "<strong>All Block Roles</strong>"
-    value: "block/*"
-    children:
-      list:
-        title: "List/Search Blocks"
-        value: "block/list"
-      new:
-        title: "Add Block"
-        value: "block/new"
-      edit:
-        title: "Edit Block"
-        value: "block/edit"
-      delete:
-        title: "Delete Block"
-        value: "block/delete"
-  config:
-    title: "<strong>Config</strong>"
-    value: "config/*"
-    children:
-      index:
-        title: "Edit config"
-        value: "config/index"
+"roles": {
+    "user": {
+      "title": "User Roles (all)",
+      "value": "user/*",
+      "children": {
+        "list": {
+          "title": "List/Search Users",
+          "value": "user/list"
+        },
+        "edit": {
+          "title": "Add/Edit User",
+          "value": "user/edit"
+        },
+        "delete": {
+          "title": "Delete User",
+          "value": "user/delete"
+        }
+      }
+    },
+  "block": {
+      "title": "Block Roles (all)",
+      "value": "block/*",
+      "children": {
+        "list": {
+          "title": "List/Search Blocks",
+          "value": "block/list"
+        },
+        "edit": {
+          "title": "Add/Edit Block",
+          "value": "block/edit"
+        },
+        "delete": {
+          "title": "Delete Block",
+          "value": "block/delete"
+        }
+      }
+    },
+  "config": {
+      "title": "Config Roles (all)",
+      "value": "config/*",
+      "children": {
+        "index": {
+          "title": "Edit config",
+          "value": "config/index"
+        }
+      }
+    }
 ```

-roles.yml contains every role, it has to be update, because if you want to add a new user, you can chose from the role only are in this file.
-The roles structure is a ```map[string]...``` so ever group must be unique.
+roles.json contains every role, it has to be update, because if you want to add a new user, you can chose from the role only are in this file.
+The roles structure is a json object so ever group (==key) must be unique.

 under the ```roles``` key, you can see the role groups, fe.: ```user```, ```block```, ```config``` under the groups, there are 3 keys: ```title```, ```value``` and ```children```